 The Challenges of Living with Schizophrenia

 Sometimes schizophrenia leads people to self-medicate to escape these intrusive and disrupting symptoms with drugs or alcohol.
-These substances, including cigarettes and caffeine, only worsen its symptoms.
-Other people who abuse drugs or alcohol begin to show signs of schizophrenia, but these are often just the result of substance abuse and not true schizophrenia, although the psychoses can be permanent with longer term substance abuse.
+These substances, including cigarettes and caffeine, only worsen schizophrenia’s symptoms.
+Drug and alcohol abuse can intensify psychosis and it can become permanent when paired with longer-term substance abuse.

 Many with schizophrenia (especially when it starts in the teen or early adult years) end up needing public assistance, have minimal social supports or friends, and lead a very difficult life.
-Unfortunately, about 40% of those with schizophrenia attempt suicide and 15% will die from suicide.
+Unfortunately, some 40% of those with schizophrenia attempt and 15% will die from suicide.

-In addition to medication, psychosocial treatments and psychotherapies like relationship and social skills, assertiveness, reality testing to know when the psychoses are not real, stress management, and conflict resolution skills are key to lessening the psychotic symptoms and building a good support system to healthy living.
-These help the person learn how to better communicate with others and develop healthy relationships.
+In addition to medication, psychosocial treatments and psychotherapies like relationship and social skills, assertiveness, reality testing (to know when the psychoses are not real), stress management, and conflict resolution skills are key to lessening the psychotic symptoms and building a good support system to healthy living.
+These treatments and therapies help you learn to better communicate with others and develop healthy relationships.
 Obviously, avoiding nicotine, caffeine, alcohol, and drugs, exercising, and proper sleep while maintaining healthy relationships and employment are key building blocks.

-But because of the disruption in reality and thinking, building a strong foundation based on a relationship with God through Jesus is essential to have hope and joy in the face of faltering circumstances and thinking.
-A life with schizophrenia is filled with hurt, loss, mistakes, rejection, despair, and isolation, so feeling God’s grace, mercy, love and forgiveness combined with a sense of belonging, value, and purpose are gifts only divinely imparted.
+Because of disruptions in reality and thinking, building a strong foundation based on a relationship with God through Jesus is essential to discover hope and joy in the face of faltering circumstances and thinking.
+A life with schizophrenia is filled with hurt, loss, mistakes, rejection, despair, and isolation, so experiencing God’s grace, mercy, love and forgiveness combined with a sense of belonging, value, and purpose are gifts only divinely imparted.

-Family education is a huge part of helping a person with schizophrenia.
-Because family members are often the ones caring for the person, their understanding, coping, and communication skills are important components to the patient’s lifelong battle.
-Often family members are greatly benefitted by going to support groups with others in like situations.
+Family education is an important part of helping someone with schizophrenia.
+Because family members are often the ones giving care, their understanding, coping, and communication skills are important components to the patient’s lifelong battle.
+Family members have greatly benefitted by going to support groups with others in similar situations.
 National Alliance for the Mentally Ill (NAMI) is a great resource to find these groups.